zmlcc/k8s-the-docker-way/parameter/v1.11.0/apiserver.md

     If set, all requests coming to the apiserver will be logged to this file.  '-' means standard out.

+- audit-log-truncate-enabled

+    Whether event and batch truncating is enabled.

+- audit-log-truncate-max-batch-size int

+    Maximum size of the batch sent to the underlying backend.
+Actual serialized size can be several hundreds of bytes greater.
+If a batch exceeds this limit, it is split into several batches of smaller size. (default 10485760)

+- audit-log-truncate-max-event-size int

+    Maximum size of the audit event sent to the underlying backend.
+If the size of an event is greater than this number, first request and response are removed, andif this doesn't reduce the size enough, event is discarded. (default 102400)

+- audit-log-version string

+    API group and version used for serializing audit events written to log. (default "audit.k8s.io/v1beta1")

 - audit-policy-file string

     Path to the file that defines the audit policy configuration.
 Requires the 'AdvancedAuditing' feature gate.
 With AdvancedAuditing, a profile is required to enable auditing.